Welcome to our grammar lesson about Indirect Object Pronouns in Spanish, where we will practice these words after learning how to use them.

 I bring drinks to them.

-Here are some verbs which tend to work with Indirect Object Pronouns, because they refer to actions that are done to someone or for someone:
+Here are some verbs which tend to work well with Indirect Object Pronouns, because they express actions that are done to someone or for someone:

 comprar to buy (for someone)